StackStorm/st2docs/docs/source/install/__mongodb_note.rst

   the installer script.

-  MongoDB 3.4 and 3.6 are also supported by StackStorm >= 3.0.0, but we have observed some performance regressions with MongoDB 3.6 so the default version which is installed on all releases is 4.0.
+  MongoDB 3.4 and 3.6 are also supported by StackStorm >= 3.0.0, but we have observed some performance regressions with MongoDB 3.6.